DanceSafe, the Climate Crisis, and How it All Ties Together in the Social Justice Movement: A Response

 Prohibition is also the reason why there is currently no honest, fact-based drug education incorporated into the curriculum taught to America’s youth today.
 Take my generation’s DARE Program, for example.
 This program, rooted in abstinence-only approaches to drug education, was highly unsuccessful in getting youth to “Say No to Drugs.”
 DanceSafe uses a peer-based, popular education approach when educating youth about drugs and other taboo topics–we create a safe, peer-led space for people to learn and be educated about topics such as drug use, sexual health, and consent based on facts, peer support, scientific literature, and unbiased information.

 Great, you get that, but what does the War on Drugs have to do with the current climate crisis our world is facing?
 Well, it’s nuanced, and requires an examination of the full scope of the impact drug prohibition has and how it intersects with other social justice movements–like those aiming to end mass incarceration and racism, and promoting restorative justice, indigenous, LGBTQIA+ and women’s rights, and ecological preservation–movements which are ultimately seeking to reach the same goal: dismantle the exploitative colonial capitalistic structures to ensure a safe, equitable, and sustainable future for all living beings rooted in compassion and respect for individual sovereignty.
-This is where I’d direct you to Erica Darragh’s Earth Day blog, and to her blog published on partner organization SSDP’s website.
+This is where I’d direct you to Erica Darragh’s Earth Day blog, and to published on partner organization SSDP’s website.

 It’s also timely and worth examining how the current pandemic crisis is having a bigger impact on communities of color, which are the same communities that are disproportionately impacted by the War on Drugs.
 Data now identifies environmental racism as a “pre-existing condition” that contributes to the dramatically higher death rates due to COVID-19 in communities of color.
 You can learn more in this Politico article.